anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * Secure access controls for administrators
 * Secure API interface for Tenants
 * Encryption for all external and control comms
-* Strong separation between tenants
+* Strong separation between tenants - ensuring network, data, and runtime process isolation between tenants
 * Authenticated/secure APIs provided to overlay network administrators
 * Platform change control on hardware
 * Templated approved changes for automation where available